gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## DTLS Key Update

 DTLS Key Update MUST NOT be used.
-DTLS Key Context replacemente MUST be used instead, by means creating a new DTLS connection as specified in {{parallel-dtls}}, deriving the new Traffic DTLS Key Context, the new Restart DTLS Key Context and then closing the old DTLS connection.
+DTLS Key Context replacement MUST be used instead, by means creating a new DTLS connection as specified in {{parallel-dtls}}, deriving the new Traffic DTLS Key Context, the new Restart DTLS Key Context and then closing the old DTLS connection.